deeebeee3/2022-nestjs/README.md

 Second param - returns the related entity and specifies what property needs to be selected that is the inverse side of the relationship...
 In other words - what is coffee inside of the Flavour entity...

+### IMPORTANT - A new table will be created: coffee_flavours_flavour which represents the ManyToMany relation between Coffee and Flavour entities

+So in total we have three tables:

+coffee
+coffee_flavours_flavour
+flavour

+---